 This spot is largely a tourist trap, with the streets surrounding the famous intersection rammed with shops selling standard tourist tat.

-Famed for its large neon display, the centre piece of the ‘circus’ is actually the Shaftesbury Memorial Fountain topped with the affectionately known as statute of Eros (the god of love).
+Famed for its large neon display, the centrepiece of the ‘circus’ is actually the Shaftesbury Memorial Fountain topped with a statue of Eros (the god of love).
 Although impressive, the fountain is always rammed with tourists and lunch on its steps will more than certainly result in you looming in the background of thousands of photos.

 On the whole therefore, missing out on seeing Piccadilly Circus wouldn’t ruin your trip…

-Since then, it has been used for countless community gatherings and political demonstrations, giving it an important place within British history.
+Since then, it has been used for countless community gatherings and political demonstrations, giving it an important place in British history.

-This said, the focal point is undoubtedly Nelson’s Column, which was built to honour Admiral Horatio Nelson following Battle of Trafalgar.
-Standing at 52m high you can’t help but strain your neck to see the top, or stare in fascination at the four famous bronze lions at its bass.
+This said, the focal point is undoubtedly Nelson’s Column, which was built to honour Admiral Horatio Nelson following the Battle of Trafalgar.
+Standing at 52m high you can’t help but strain your neck to see the top or stare in fascination at the four famous bronze lions at its bass.